Jump to ↓

 Hosted Phone System Pros Hosted Phone System Cons

-Hosted phone systems offer an average cost savings of 30% to 50% when compared to traditional phone system expenses Your new cloud-based phone system may not be compatible with your existing premise-based PBX hardware, and you may need to upgrade your network bandwidth
+Hosted phone systems offer an average cost savings of 30% to 50% compared to traditional phone system expenses Your new cloud-based phone system may not be compatible with your existing premise-based PBX hardware, and you may need to upgrade your network bandwidth

 Cloud PBX increases team member mobility and flexibility as it’s accessible anywhere with a working Internet connection As they can be removed from the office, businesses have less control over Hosted PBX phone systems than premise-based ones – especially when it comes to access and security